-Residents are not permitted to lend their residence keys or fobs to anyone else.
+Residents are not permitted to lend their residence keys or fobs to anyone else and have a responsibility to be aware of others gaining entry with their own access.
+Report any suspicious activity for everyone's safety.

 5. DRINKING GAMES ARE PROHIBITED